American Football (1999 album)

-Background
+Background and recording

-Frontman Mike Kinsella previously played in Chicago-based bands Cap'n Jazz and Joan of Arc alongside his brother Tim.
-Mike played drums for both bands.
-In 1997 Kinsella started The One Up Downstairs, whose line-up consisted of Allen Johnson on bass, Steve Lamos on drums, David Johnson on guitar, and Kinsella himself on vocals.
-The One Up Downstairs recorded three songs that were planned for a 7" vinyl release by Polyvinyl.
-However, the band broke up before it was pressed, thus the record was shelved.
-Shortly afterwards, Lamos was jamming with guitarist Steve Holmes, who was Kinsella's college roommate.
+Before playing for American Football, frontman Mike Kinsella previously played in Chicago-based bands Cap'n Jazz and Joan of Arc alongside his brother Tim, playing drums for both bands.
+In 1997, Kinsella started The One Up Downstairs, whose line-up consisted of Allen Johnson on bass, Steve Lamos on drums, David Johnson on guitar, and Kinsella himself on vocals.
+The One Up Downstairs recorded three songs planned for a 7-inch vinyl release by Polyvinyl.
+However, the band broke up before it was pressed, causing the record to be shelved.
+Shortly afterward, Lamos was jamming with Kinsella's college roommate Steve Holmes.
 Kinsella thought he "could add something", resulting in the trio forming American Football.
-The band got their name from a poster that Lamos' girlfriend had spotted.
-The poster read, "Come see American Football, the most overpaid athletes in the world."
+The band's name comes from a poster that Lamos' girlfriend had spotted, stating "Come see American [f]ootball, the most overpaid athletes in the world."

-The first time the group met it was "pretty casual", and their "[musical] ideas were noodly and meandering", according to Kinsella, who "started putting some notes to them."
-The trio was based in Champaign, Illinois while Kinsella was attending the University of Illinois.
-American Football was initially a side project, not intending to become a full-time commitment, as Holmes comments, due to them "always half-assing things".
+The first time the group met it was considered to be casual, and the band's "[musical] ideas were noodly and meandering", according to Kinsella.
+The trio was based in Champaign, Illinois, while Kinsella was attending the University of Illinois.
+American Football was initially a side project, not intending to become a full-time commitment, as Holmes comments, due to the band "always half-assing things".
 The first song the group wrote together was the instrumental "Five Silent Miles".
-At the time they were listening to Steve Reich, attempting to work out interplay between two guitars.
-The band released a 3-track self-titled EP in October 1998 which included "Five Silent Miles".
+At the time they were listening to Steve Reich, attempting to work out the interplay between two guitars.
+The band released a 3-track self-titled EP in October 1998, which included "Five Silent Miles".

+LP1 was made "literally in the last four days" before two out of the three members of the band had to move back home from college, according to Kinsella.
+The album was recorded in May 1999 at Private Studios in Urbana, Illinois.
+On the technical side, the album was recorded to ADAT tapes and mixed on a TASCAM digital tape deck.
+That mix was bounced to a DAT tape master, from which subsequent reissues have been struck.
+The LP was produced by Brendan Gamble; he previously produced the band's self-titled EP.
+According to Lamos, the song titles were made up a couple of hours "before we finished the artwork."
+Prior to creating the song titles, songs were referred vaguely as "the B song or the C-sharp song."
+Kinsella had a journal that he used lyrics from, though they were written "from years before that, so it was just like, 'Yeah, that'll work.'"
+After writing the lyrics and melodies, Kinsella would "just screech...them out."
+While practicing the material, they didn't have a PA system and thus Holmes and Lamos did not know the lyrics until the group did live performances.
+According to Kinsella, the songs' melancholy lyrics were due to influences from outside of emo and post-hardcore, which included such bands as the Cure, Red House Painters, and The Sundays.